royaboya/royaboya.github.io/src/content/blog/second-post.md

 One problem for this particular approach is that there are a looooot of EXIF tags so it is likely that there is an EXIF tag with a definition that isn't added since I haven't tested this script with that many different images.

-Overall, I'd like to think this script is in a better position than it was before but as always, there is definitely room for improvment.
+Overall, I'd like to think this script is in a better position than it was before but as always, there is definitely room for improvement.